Get a free, no obligation personal loan quote with rates as low as 9.90%

 Overdraft Protection Fees

-If you opted to use the overdraft protection services your bank offers, there will be applicable fees.
-The fee may be a one-time charge or it could be a pay-per-use fee, which typically ranges between $2.50 to $5.
+If you opt to use the overdraft protection services your bank offers, there will be applicable fees.
+The fee may be charged monthly or per transaction.
+Fees typically range between $2.50 to $5.
 If you’re unsure of what the fees are, inquire at your bank about overdraft protection pricing.

 TD$5